wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 			 The variable’s value at any given moment or under specific constraints (e.g., through parametrization) represents a **specific state**within that dimensional framework.
 #### Relational Structure: The Second-Level Differentiation
 ##### Dimension as the Latent Framework for the Relational Structure
-The very act of differentiation creates distinctions, and these distinctions imply possible ways along which a state can vary and thus simultaneously relate to another state(s).
+The very act of differentiation creates distinctions, and these distinctions imply possible states of variance within that dimension and thus simultaneously relate to another state(s).
 	The moment you differentiate between "this" and "that," you introduce a way to relate these states within a context or framework.
 		Dimensions emerge from differentiation as the potential context or framework and then serve as the potential for further variation or change.
 			The **dimension** is the **potential** for variation, providing the **conceptual framework**.